Skip to content

 The Canaan Avalon Q is quieter at 45 dB compared to the Avalon A1446 at 75 dB.
 For home mining, lower noise levels make a significant difference in livability.

-Which is better for home mining, the Avalon A1446 or Canaan Avalon Q?
+For mining at home, should I pick the Avalon A1446 or the Canaan Avalon Q?

 The Canaan Avalon Q scores 56/100 on our Home Mining Score (vs 36/100 for the Avalon A1446).
 This composite score factors in noise, power requirements, heat output, size, and setup ease — all critical for residential mining.